Skip to main content

 Loading JavaScript files

-Out of the box, Graphile Worker will load .js, .cjs and .mjs files using the import() function.
-If the file is a CommonJS module then Worker will expect module.exports to be the task executor function; if the file is an ECMAScript module (ESM) then Worker will expect the default export to be the task executor function.
+With the default preset, Graphile Worker will load .js, .cjs and .mjs files as task executors using the import() function.
+If the file is a CommonJS module, then Worker will expect module.exports to be the task executor function; if the file is an ECMAScript module (ESM) then Worker will expect the default export to be the task executor function.

-Via plugins, support for other ways of loading task files can be added; look at the source code of LoadTaskFromJsPlugin.ts for inspiration.
+You can add support for other ways of loading task executors via plugins; look at the source code of LoadTaskFromJsPlugin.ts for inspiration.

 Loading TypeScript files